mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/centralized-cost-monitoring/index.md

 ### Grafana dashboards

-A set of Grafana dashboards with cost metrics are installed to the centralized Grafana UI:
+A set of Grafana dashboards providing visualization of cost metrics is provided in the centralized Grafana UI:

 ```
 https://<CLUSTER_URL>/ops/portal/kommander/monitoring/grafana
 ```

-These dashboards provide a global view of accumulated costs from all managed clusters.
+These dashboards give a global view of accumulated costs from all managed clusters.
 From the navigation in Grafana, you can find these dashboards by selecting those tagged with `cost`, `metrics`, and `utilization`.

 ## Related information